lindseytummond/constructor-word-guess/README.md

 ## Future Enhancements:
-Future developments would include creating front-end with a simple, user friendly UI.
+Future developments would include creating a front-end with a simple, user friendly UI.

 ## Technologies:
 -	Javascript